magmo/Bridge-Wallet/docs/cross-chain-payments-and-execution.md

 ## Cross chain payments and execution

 This document suggests an approach of using `UserOp`s to perform cross-chain payments and execution.
-At a very high level this approach can be thought of as a cross-chain state channel, where we have some state, that when fully signed can be submitted to an adjudicator contract to claim the funds based on the outcome of that state.
+At a very high level this approach can be thought of as a cross-chain state channel, where we have some state, that when fully signed can be submitted to one of many adjudicator contracts (each on a different chain) to claim the funds on that chain based on the outcome of that state.

 However instead of implementing the state channel framework ourselves, we're making use of some of ERC 4337 infrastructure.
 Instead of signing a state, participants sign a **UserOp** that contains the state information.
 Instead of having a specific "adjudicator" contract, we have the **entrypoint** and the **BridgeWallet SCW** to handle adjudicating funds.
 Instead of making a on-chain call to challenge on the adjudicator, we can submit the `UserOp` to an entrypoint to trigger a challenge.